 Vegan overnight cinnamon rolls.
 I like to make life easy for myself, and I've often thought in the past that baking with yeast can be a little overwhelming.
 Couple that with the sometimes temperamental veganising of recipes, and I've sometimes just ignored recipes that are easy.
+Whilst in the past it was easier to buy rolls from Cinnabon (not vegan and not over here in the UK anymore), I decided to take the plunge and make my own!

 This recipe is a hybrid: my own vegan classic cinnamon rolls recipe, and an old family caramel roll recipe.
 I first tried caramel rolls many years ago in Wisconsin, warm, straight from the tin, and they were amazing.
 I have changed up the recipe for vegans, and they are good.